habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

     build      Builds a Plan using a Studio exec       Executes a command using the 'PATH' context of an installed package
-    help       Prints this message or the help of the given subcommand(s) install    Installs a Habitat package from a Depot or locally from a Habitat artifact
+    export     Exports the package to the specified format hash       Generate a Habitat packaging hash for a file help       Prints this message or the help of the given subcommand(s) install    Installs a Habitat package from a Depot or locally from a Habitat artifact
-    path       Prints the path to a specific installed release of a package
+    path       Prints the path to a specific installed release of a package sign       Signs a archive file with with an origin key, creating a Habitat artifact upload     Uploads a local Habitat artifact to a depot verify     Verifies a Habitat package with an origin key

 ***